ValentinChabrierZenika/Forges_projectV/README.md

  - ```evaluate_model.py``` → Calculate metrics on trained model.
 - ```compare_models.py``` → Compare each model to each other.

-> For more informations about how to implement these scripts, read repository README
+> For more informations about how to implement these scripts, read repository [README](https://github.com/ValentinChabrierZenika/test_and_evaluation/blob/master/README.md).